-Reading from both textbooks will be assigned each week.
-The weekly quizzes will be over the assigned reading, as well as what has been discussed in class during the last couple of weeks.
+Suggested reading from the textbooks will be assigned each week.
+The weekly quizzes will be over what has been discussed in class during the previous couple of weeks, as well as the reading.

 Each student will give a 15 minute oral presentation in front of the class over a topic assigned by the instructor.
 After the presentation, there will be a 5 minute class discussion, in which the other students can ask questions, or make comments about the presentation.